square/workflow-swift/Samples/Tutorial/Tutorial5.md

 }
 ```

 Run the test again and ensure that it passes.
-Additionally, try the app to see that it also reflects the updated behavior.
+Additionally, run the app to see that it also reflects the updated behavior.

 ### TodoListWorkflow